-Usage of the Element Browser The Element Browser can be used to view and to edit all the important aspects of an element.
-While the Project Browser will help the modeler navigate through and locate elements in the repository, the Element Browser will allow the element to be explored in detail.

-Options for the Element The Element Browser can be used to view and edit most of the aspects of an
+The 'Element' tab of the Browser window can be used to view and to edit all the important aspects of an element.
+While the 'Project' tab of the Browser window will help the modeler navigate through and locate elements in the repository, the 'Element' tab will allow the element to be explored in detail.
+Options for the Element The 'Element' tab of the Browser window can be used to view and edit most of the tab of the Browser window aspects of an element.

-Browser element.
 For example, Relationships can be viewed and deleted, Attributes and Operations, Constraints, Project Management and Maintenance items and more can be viewed and new ones created.
-Having the window open while viewing elements in the Project Browser will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.
+Switching to the 'Element' tab while viewing elements in the 'Project' tab of the window will give a simple overview of which aspects of the element have been detailed, without the need to expand the + indicator to view the details.

-New items can be added to the element and existing ones deleted directly from the Element Browser window from the context menu.
+New items can be added to the element and existing ones deleted directly from the 'Element' tab, from the context menu.